signalshore/signalshore.github.io/content/2020-09-13-Stack-Frames-in-x86.md

     push   DWORD PTR [ebp-0x8]
     call   4ed <foo>

-In this segement we are leading the value stored in the memory location `ebp-0x8` into the stack and then we `call` the foo subroutine. parameters are passed using the stack (pushed onto the stack) and the results are returned by using the `eax` register.
+In this segment we are leading the value stored in the memory location `ebp-0x8` into the stack and then we `call` the foo subroutine. parameters are passed using the stack (pushed onto the stack) and the results are returned by using the `eax` register.